Washington Coalition for Police Accountability (WCPA)

 Remove barriers to filing civil cases and enforcing the duty to de-escalate, HB 1202, with prime sponsor Rep. My-Linh Thai.
 Finally, build the public’s confidence in government systems for holding officers accountable.
 Promote transparency and accountability through Special independent prosecutions.
 HB 1507, with prime sponsor Rep. Debra Entenman.

-Second, our work involves bringing forward the truth, and the experiences of these families inform and shaped the policies:
+Second, our work involves bringing forward the truth, and the experiences of these families inform and shape the policies:

 - Giovonn Joseph McDade was unarmed when he was killed.
 The vehicular pursuit was unnecessary, officers escalated the situation.
 Shooting officer is now a trainer at the CJTC.